 Bus stops and shelters

 Bus stops must be provided on all bus routes, both existing and planned.
 The bus routes are determined by the Regional Council’s public transport unit.
 During the design phase, the location and design criteria for bus stops must be confirmed with Council and the Regional Council’s public transport operations manager.
+Early engagement with Council is recommended.

-Bus stops and shelters must be designed to NZTA’s ‘Guidelines for Public Transport and Infrastructure and Facilities’ with the following amendments or emphases.
+Bus stops and shelters must be designed to Council’s Public Transport Design Guidelines or NZTA’s ‘Public Transport Design Guidance: bus stop’ May 2023 with the following amendments or emphases.

 Numbering refers to clause numbers in the NZTA document.

-Table 27: NZTA guideline amendments or emphases
+Table31: NZTA guideline amendments or emphases